Sts. Michael, Gabriel & Raphael, Archangels

 “… you will see Heaven opened and the angels of God ascending and descending on the Son of Man.”

 About a month from now, the Church will celebrate All Saints’ Day, when we spend time thinking about the “lives of the saints”.
-But it’s difficult to read and learn about the lives of today’s saints since they haven’t led “lives” in our normal sense of the word.
+But it’s difficult to read and learn about the lives of today’s saints since they haven’t led “lives” in our usual sense of the word.
 Furthermore, their lives are still going on as always.
 Still, these three saints—the archangels Michael, Gabriel and Raphael—are a very important part of our Catholic prayer and belief.

 These archangels—among the most important of all the angels—are messengers who carry the most important messages from God to human beings like us.